Mathesh-N-24/Smart-Crime-Network-Intelligence/README.md

                           │  Worker   │
                           └───────────┘

+🔐 Security

+CNAS is designed as a local/offline investigation prototype and supports:

+Local processing

+Cryptographic evidence hashing

+Isolated Docker networking

+Graph-based investigation

+Offline deployment

+The default configuration is intended for development/demo use and should be hardened before handling real investigation data.

 📌 Project Status

-Smart Crime Network Intelligence is a prototype for cybersecurity research, investigation support, and demonstration.
+CNAS is a prototype for cybersecurity research, investigation support, and demonstration.

 It demonstrates:

 Evidence ingestion

 Criminal network visualization

 Graph analytics

+Entity relationships

+Evidence integrity

+Scenario analysis

+Dockerized deployment
 Entity relationships
 Evidence integrity
 Scenario analysis